Persevering

 If you keep trying over and over again, and keep adapting every time, you will eventually succeed if you stay humble:

-• It’s very important to adapt each time, since doing the same thing becomes mindless practice.
+• It’s critical to adapt each time, since doing the same thing becomes mindless practice.

 • Focus more on your improvement each time than getting it “perfect”.